 - Five reasons why solo travel to Iceland is worth it.

 - 25 great Icelandic reads.
 This list includes some of the classics but also some dark and moody contemporary works that will fit right in with the edgy murals.

 - Top things to do in Reykjavik which feature cool restaurants, weird museums and viking history.

-Find More Global Street Art
+Learn More About Global Street Art

 Visiting great street art cities is a specific item on my bucket list of sixty things I want to do before I hit sixty and the Reykjavik street art was high on that list.
-If you also aspire to travel the globe seeking out big walls and urban art, then check out my street art guides for:

 I look forward to seeing how Reykjavik evolves it’s street art scene and hope that it attracts more visitors to see its edgy urban art.